AliCanlier1/MedicineBuddy/Flutter/README.md

 <img src="https://github.com/AliCanlier1/MedicineBuddy/assets/114236364/5027bc59-ad99-4568-b63c-647534f06f00" width="250" height="450">
 <img src="https://github.com/AliCanlier1/MedicineBuddy/assets/114236364/7ea49d06-d196-4c24-b994-7282777cc1ad" width="250" height="450">

 Patients are notified according to the hours they add.
-If the patient does not receive the notification, the same notification goes to the patient's buddys
+If the patient does not receive the notification, the same notification goes to the patient's buddys.